 After you test your changes to the user registry, you can configure user access to features.
 To access the REST endpoints, a user must be a member of a group that has the i2:Administrator permission under command access control.
-For more information, see Configuring command access control on page 180.
+For more information, see Configuring command access control.